ThirumuruganS8/farmtech/README.md

 By leveraging on datasets from and outside Amazon Sustainability Data Initiative (ASDI), a dashboard is created to help enhance farmers' agriculture knowledge, which will lead to higher crop yield.
 The tool also indirectly addresses other UN SDGs:
 1. **Arming farming community with knowledge to enhance crop yield**, helping populations take steps towards food security (Goal 2: Zero Hunger)
 2. **Increasing income from enhanced crop yields for rural farming communities** that typically have little access to information to make farming more efficient (Goal 1: No Poverty)
-3. **Tailoring the solution for the Tamilnadu continent.** Africa is amongst the worst hit by climate change (Adepoju, 2021), with 346 million people facing severe food insecurity, a 20% increase from 2021 (Mersie, 2022).
+3. **Tailoring the solution for the Tamilnadu continent.** India is amongst the worst hit by climate change (Adepoju, 2021), with 346 million people facing severe food insecurity, a 20% increase from 2021 (Mersie, 2022).
 Farmtech helps to indirectly address various inequalities such as income and food availability (Goal 10: Reduced Inequalities)

 ## Target Users

 Farmtech targets the Tamilnadu continent, due to the following reasons:
-1. **Africa is amongst the worst hit by food insecurity**, as seen in Figure 2
+1. **India is amongst the worst hit by food insecurity**, as seen in Figure 2

 <img src="./images/fao-food-insecurity-map.png" width="750"/>